 Before replacing your windows, make sure that it’s completely necessary.
 After all, if you can get a few more years out of your existing windows without running into problems, it’s in your best interests to do so.
 Over the years, however, your windows will break down, causing inconvenience, discomfort, and higher utility bills.

 Look for these issues to determine if you’ll need replacement windows in the near future:

-Although brand new windows allow for slight air flow, you should never feel a draft.
+Although new windows allow for slight airflow, you should never feel a draft.
 As windows wear down, they start letting more air into the home.
-When your windows get to the point where you can feel significant air flow going through them, it is likely time to go ahead with a complete window replacement.
+When your windows get to the point where you can feel significant airflow going through them, it’s likely time for a complete window replacement.